dwhall/minisvd2nim/README.md

 The second reason it is called "mini" is because the resulting code, when compiled to a binary, is as small as I can make it.
 I'm always open to readable PRs to make the resulting code smaller.
-The best way to reduce code size is to do as much at compile-time as possible.
+The best way to reduce code size is to do as much as possible at compile-time.
 This means use hard-coded constants and static parameters wherever possible.

 ## How to use minisvd2nim